gamblevore/speedie/Documentation/jbin.md

 ### Example Use

-OK, so lets make a litle example:
+OK, so lets make a little example:

     // Str is a jeebox string
     || Str = "@mary had a~little~lamb whose fleece was white as snow"